Demonstrating scalable randomized benchmarking of universal gate sets: Theory and Simulations of MRB on Universal Gate Sets

+Due to the scrambling condition on the gate set and sampling distribution for MRB [Eq.~\eqref{eqn:scrambling}], the polarization of the effective error channel of $\Omega$-distributed random circuits is approximately equal to the product of the polarizations of the layers' error channels.
+Specifically, the expected polarization of the overall error map is

+where $\tilde{\delta} = O\left(d\varepsilon(\delta+k\varepsilon)\right)$, and $\varepsilon$ is the average layer infidelity.
+Because circuits longer than $d = O(\nicefrac{1}{\varepsilon})$ have negligible polarization, we need only consider the case where $d\varepsilon=O(1)$.
+Because $k\varepsilon$ and $\delta$ are small, $\tilde{\delta}$ is negligible.
+In the small $n$ limit, Eq.~\eqref{eqn:gamma_to_prc} follows because Eq.~\eqref{eqn:scrambling} implies that depth-$k$ $\Omega$-distributed random circuits rapidly converge to a unitary 2-design (as a function of $k$).
+In this case, errors in $\Omega$-distributed random circuits are rapidly scrambled into global depolarizing errors, which implies that the polarizations of the circuit layers approximately multiply.
+For $n \gtrsim 3$, our circuits do not quickly converge to a 2-design, but in Appendix~\ref{app:exp_decay} we show that Eq.~\eqref{eqn:scrambling} implies that error cancellation is negligible in $\Omega$-distributed random circuits, from which it follows that $\bar{\Gamma}_{d}$ decays exponentially at a rate determined by the expected layer polarization.

-We have shown that the observed polarization of randomized mirror circuits decays exponentially, and we now relate its decay rate to the decay rate of the expected polarization of the overall error map of an $\Omega$-distributed random circuit, thereby relating $r_{\Omega}$ and $\epsilon_{\Omega}$.
-An analogous argument to above implies that the expected polarization of the overall error map of an $\Omega$-distributed random circuit [Eq.~\eqref{eqn:s_d_c}] decays exponentially.
-By rewriting Eq.~\eqref{eqn:s_d_c} as a product of layer polarizations, we find that the expected polarization of the overall error map is
+We have shown that the expected polarization of the overall error map of $\Omega$-distributed random circuits decays exponentially, and we now relate its decay rate to the decay rate of the observed polarization of randomized mirror circuits, thereby relating $r_{\Omega}$ and $\epsilon_{\Omega}$.
+Combining Eq.~\eqref{eqn:gamma_to_prc} with Eq.~\eqref{eqn:s_relation}, we have